PASSING A RESOLUTION

 The Bishop of Maidstone has produced a short booklet: Passing a Resolution under the House of Bishop’s Declaration.
 A copy of this publication is available here.
 Up to five printed copies of this booklet can be obtained free of charge by contacting the Bishop of Maidstone’s office at [email protected] If you would like more copies – up to 30 – we ask for a donation of £5 towards printing and postage costs.

 The Reform briefing paper ‘Women Bishops: a guide for parishes’, which was published under Rod Thomas’ chairmanship of Reform, provides useful practical information.
-Reform members will be able to find it in the confidential updates and papers section of the members’ area of the Reform website (reform.org.uk).
+It can be accessed here.
 If you would like to obtain printed copies of this guide, please contact us at [email protected]

 In brief, the steps that need to be taken are these: